maimbeeb/Cook-Book/README.md

 ## Deployment

-The source code for this application can be found on [Github](https://github.com/maimbeeb/Cook-Book/) and the application itself has been deployed onto [Heroku] There is no difference between the GitHub code and the code in the live application.
+The source code for this application can be found on [Github](https://github.com/maimbeeb/Cook-Book/) and the application itself has been deployed onto Heroku There is no difference between the GitHub code and the code in the live application.

 It can be installed with the following steps:

- - Download the git repository
+ - Git Clone the repository
  - Install Heroku ToolBelt
  - From your command line, enter ```heroku``` to ensure heroku is installed